RANZCR is a clinician led organisation and the Board of Directors is the overarching governing body. The Board has responsibility and oversight of:

 Natalia holds the degrees of Bachelor of Business Management and Master of Social Development, is an Associate Fellow of the Australian College of Health Service Management and a Graduate of the Australian Institute of Company Directors.
 She has a strong background of management experience across public sector, health, charity and member-based not-for-profit organisations.
 Natalia’s vision for the College is as an agile expert-based organisation which works in partnership with consumers.
 Natalia joined in 2009 and has been heading the College since 2013.

-Mark has held several high-level positions in international peak membership bodies overseeing policy, strategy, regulation and government affairs, and has wide ranging experience of policy development and implementation.
-His qualifications include a BSc Economics, MSc in Politics and Governance and certificate in leadership development.
+Mark has held several high-level positions in international peak membership bodies overseeing policy, strategy, regulation and government affairs, and has wide ranging experience of advocacy, policy development and implementation.
+His qualifications include a BSc Economics, MSc in Politics and Governance and certificates in leadership development.
 Prior to specialising in policy and advocacy, Mark worked as an optometrist, delivering front line care for over 10 years.
-Mark is responsible for the development and implementation of the strategy, policies and programs determined by the Faculty of Clinical Radiology Council.
-Mark was appointed in 2014.

 Pamela has worked in marketing for a number of years with educational and/or not-for-profit organisations.
 She has an Advanced Diploma in Business Management and a Graduate Certificate in Change Management, and in 2014 was a finalist as the Australian Institute Management, Not-For-Profit Manager of the Year.
 Pamela has been with the College since 2002 with primary responsibility for leading and coordinating the College’s Member Engagement and Services Unit programs.
 As Head of Specialty Training, Pamela is responsible for the College’s clinical radiology and radiation oncology training programs and associated examinations and assessments.
 Pamela was appointed to the Head of Specialty Training in 2015, previously holding the Head of Member Engagement role from 2009.